 - Figures should preferably be formatted in TIF or EPS format.
 JPG is also acceptable.

-- Figures should be designed with the format of JAD Reports in mind and preferable sized as they will appear when printed.
+- Figures should be designed with the format of JHD in mind and preferable sized as they will appear when printed.
 A single column of the journal is 77mm and two columns are 165mm.